Back to all Articles

 - Decompose by subdomain

-- Self-contained Service
+- Self-contained

-- Service per team
+- Service Service per team

 Our approach:

+We decomposed our service using decomposition by subdomain, which means that each subdomain corresponds to a different part of the business.
 We tried to avoid splitting the business relation set of functions between other services and making our developers easy to understand and manage.
 This way, services are loosely coupled.

 E.g., our architecture embraces the following list of microservices: